singnet/das-node/Design.md

-# AtomSpaceNode Design
+# DistributedAlgorithmNode Design

-This is a design proposal of the Distributed AtomSpace (DAS) Node.
+This is a design proposal of the Distributed Atom Space (DAS) Algorithm Node.

 Initial design will focus on Messaging and Leader Election.

 ## Goals

-- Ensure the AtomSpaceNode is resilient to network failures.
+- Ensure the `DistributedAlgorithmNode` is resilient to network failures.
-- Ensure the AtomSpaceNode is resilient to leader failures.
+- Ensure the `DistributedAlgorithmNode` is resilient to leader failures.
-- Ensure the AtomSpaceNode is resilient to job failures.
+- Ensure the `DistributedAlgorithmNode` is resilient to job failures.
-- Ensure the AtomSpaceNode will satisfy the use case.
+- Ensure the `DistributedAlgorithmNode` will satisfy the use case.
 - Ensure Nodes run inside docker containers.
 - Ensure speedup of at least 70% \* N considering the execution in a network with N (1 < N < 6) equally resourced NODEs against the